 Body image, disordered eating, and eating disorders

 Body hatred and an obsession with appearance are both part of the eating disorder behavior spectrum.
-Those of us who have eating disorders believe that we are flawed and must correct our flaws by restricting food.
-Once we start restricting food and send our body into starvation mode, we may develop symptoms of restriction including binge eating and purging.
+People with eating disorders believe they are flawed and must correct their flaws by restricting food.
+Once they start restricting food and send their body into starvation mode, they may develop symptoms of restriction including binge eating and purging.

 Parents can improve teen body image

 Parents can improve teen body image.
 We can open our eyes to the powerful forces of advertising and social media, and learn to talk to our kids about body image.
 We can help our children open their eyes to the idea that their bodies are perfectly fine as-is.
 We can help them understand that they do not need to shrink, control, alter, or otherwise mess with a body that is already perfect.